Kuldeep-2303/AgroTech/README.md

 ### User Management

-AgroBrain includes features for user registration, login, and profile management.
+AgroTech includes features for user registration, login, and profile management.
 Users can update their personal information and manage their account settings.

 ## Unique Selling Points (USPs)